-Cryotherapy is used to freeze tumors, using imaging guidance.
+Is used to freeze tumors, using imaging guidance.
 It is another effective local treatment of tumors that have not spread yet.
 Using image guidance, a tumor deep within the body is identified, localized in 3 dimesions with CT scanning or ultrasound, then small needles are placed painlessly through the skin (using local anesthesia and sedation) into the tumor.
-Liquid Argon gas is run through the needles, creating an iceball, freezing and killing the tumor, without invasive surgery..
+Liquid Argon gas is run through the needles, creating an iceball, freezing and killing the tumor, without invasive surgery.

 Ice is seen forming on cryogenic tubes, carrying tumor killing power to small needles that are placed, with image guidance, to intersect into a kidney tumor.
 In this patient, the tumor was completely killed without stitches or sugery.
 The patient went home later that day.